aabryant3/simpl/demo.md

 This is the end.
 Take a look on GitHub.
 This is the local final.
 These are edits for the new branch.

-The toothbrush requires Colgate toothpaste.
+The toothbrush requires Crest toothpaste.